ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/postgres/index.md

 <summary> (Optional) Setting up SSH Tunneling </summary>

-You can specify SSH tunneling details if your source PostgreSQL database is not publicly accessible.
+You can specify SSH tunneling details if your source Postgres database is not publicly accessible.

 1. Enable the "Use SSH Tunnelling" toggle.
 2. Fill in the SSH connection details.